Olivera2708/Projects/Nametags and certificates for WCA competitions/README.md

 Step 1
-Open terminal inside that folder and write: pip install -r requirements.txt
+Open terminal inside that folder and write:
+  _pip install -r requirements.txt_

 Step 2
 Run one of the scripts
 (you can run it by using:
   _python3 nametag_gui.py_
   or
-  _python3 certificate_gui.py_)
+  _python3 certificate_gui.py_).

 Step 3
-Enter competition name or if that does not work enter url of the competition Enter your image name
+Enter competition name or if that does not work enter url of the competition.
+Enter your image name.
-Enter font name
+Enter font name.

 Step 4
-Click button "Show example"
+Click button "Show example".
-Generated image should pop up
+Generated image should pop up.

 Step 5
-Change all the parameters for your liking
+Change parameters as needed.

 Step 6
-When you are done press button "Export"
+When you are done press button "Export".